 Glen Canyon National Recreation Area is like a museum without walls-there are rules.
-For your safety and enjoyment, please observe all park regulations
+For your safety and enjoyment, please observe all park regulations.
 Glen Canyon NRA rangers patrol the lake by water and air, both to enforce boating and water quality regulations, and to provide assistance to those in need.
 Quagga mussels are non-native organisms that wreak havoc on aquatic ecosystems.
-They have infested much of the Midwest and Eastern U.S., and were discovered in 2007 in Lake Mead.
-Quagga mussels pose a major threat to Lake Powell.
+They have infested much of the Midwest and Eastern U.S., and were discovered in 2007 in Lake Mead, Quagga mussels pose a major threat to Lake Powell.
 Please remember to clean, drain, and dry your boat before coming to Lake Powell and again when you leave.
 The National Park System no longer requires mussel decontamination certificates.
 Quagga shells are starting to wash up on beaches.
-These shells are sharp and will cut through skin, clohthes and paws, so please wear closed-toe shoes and put booties on pets when on beaches.
+These shells are sharp and will cut through skin, clothes and paws, so please wear closed-toe shoes and put booties on pets when on beaches.
 Launch ramps are open 24/7, unless water levels prevent launching altogether-then they are closed for safety reasons.
 Arizona and Utah have different regulations regarding how boats are decontaminated.
-Check for updates at nps.gov/glca/learn/nature/mussel-update.htm.
+Check for updates at nps.gov/glca/learn/nature/ mussel-update.htm.
 For Arizona regulations, please visit azgfd.com/fishing/invasivespecies.

-For Utah regulations, please visit wildlife.utah.gov/invasive-mussels.html.

 Personal watercraft (PWC) can be fun, but they can also be dangerous.
-Operators must obey all regulations for boat use on Lake Powell, including wakeless speed in harbors and speed-in-proximity laws on open water.
-Due to lowering water levels, it is especially recommended to go slow in narrow passages and heed warning buovs.
+Operators must obey all regulations for boat use on Lake Powell, including wakeless speed in harbors and speedin-proximity laws on open water.
+Due to lowering water levels, it is especially recommended to go slow in narrow passages and heed warning buoys.
 In Arizona, children under 12 must be accompanied by an adult when riding in any personal watercraft.
 In Utah, children under 18 must have an adult on board when operating personal watercraft or be at least 16 years of age and possess a Utah PWC Education Certificate.
 Riders between 12 and 15 years old must have a certificate and operate under direct adult supervision.
-PWCs are not allowed within Rainbow Bridge National Monument, PWC's must meet 2006 emission standards set by the EPA for the manufacturing of two-stroke engines.
+PWCs are not allowed within Rainbow Bridge National Monument.
+PWC's must meet 2006 emission standards set by the EPA for the manufacturing of twostroke engines.

-Operate personal watercraft with care.
-Safety is everyone's responsibility.

 Do not drink alcohol while operating a boat.
 The combination of sun, motion, glare, and wind while boating can seriously impair coordination and affect your ability to judge distances, speed, and water depth.
 Drowning is the number one cause of accidental death at Lake Powell.
 An average of six people drown each year in the lake.
 Personal flotation devices (PFDs) or life jackets must be worn by all children 12 years and younger when on a boat.
 Everyone should wear PFDs whenever they are near the water.
 Portable toilets are required if you are camping overnight on Lake Powell.
 Boats are regularly checked for compliance.
 Toilets can be rented from park concessioners.
+Do not PACKING ESSENTIALS Don't hit the trail without:

+- Topographic Map and Compass + GPS

+- Whistle

+- Flashlight or Headlamp

+- Sunglasses, Sunscreen and Hat

+- High-energy Food and Plenty of Water

+- Appropriate Clothing and Extra Layers

+- Waterproof Matches

+- Insect Repellent

+- Pocket Knife

+- First-Aid Kit

+- Sturdy Footwear

-Do not leave human waste on beaches or bury it.
+leave human waste on beaches or bury it.